Brandon Cottom

-Brandon Tyler Cottom (born December 21, 1992) is a former American football fullback.
+Brandon Tyler Cottom (born December 21, 1992) is an American former football fullback.
 He played college football at Purdue University.

 College career

-Cottom committed to the Purdue on February 2, 2011.
-Cottom played all four years with the Boilermakers, playing in 38 games over that span.
+Cottom committed to the Purdue Boilermakers football program on February 2, 2011.
+He played all four years with the Boilermakers, playing in 38 games over that span.
 Cottom scored 6 touchdowns, 436 rushing yards with an average of 5.7 yards per carry.